 Who is eligible to get a free Military Lifetime Pass as a veteran?

-For purposes of this program, a veteran is identified as an individual who has served in the US Armed Forces, including the National Guard and Reserves, and is able to present one of the following forms of identification to get the Interagency Military Lifetime Pass when entering a national park:
+For purposes of this program, a veteran is identified as an individual who has served in the US Armed Forces, including the National Guard and Reserves.
+There is no application or form to fill out to receive the Military Lifetime Pass.
+Simply present one of the following forms of identification to get the Interagency Military Lifetime Pass when entering a national park: